Skip to main content

 Diane Abbott MP

 Diane Julie Abbott MP (born 27th September 1953) is a British politician who has been the Member of Parliament (MP) for Hackney North and Stoke Newington since 1987.
 A socialist member of the Labour Party, she served in Jeremy Corbyn's Shadow Cabinet as Shadow Home Secretary from 2016 to 2020.
-Abbott is the Black woman elected to Parliament, and the longest-serving black MP in the House of Commons.
-Born in Paddington, London W2, to a British Jamaican family, Abbott attended Harrow County Grammar School before reading History at Newnham College, Cambridge.
+Abbott is the first black woman elected to Parliament, and the longest-serving black MP in the House of Commons.
+Born in Paddington, London W2, to a British Jamaican family, Abbott attended Harrow County Grammar School before going up to read History at Newnham College, Cambridge.
 After joining the Civil Service, she worked as a reporter for Thames Television and TV-am before becoming a press officer for the Greater London Council.

 Lewis Hamilton